andre-st/chrome-injectjs/README.md

 [Dmitry Novikov's "User Javascript and CSS"](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld?hl=en-US).
 However, you must entrust "sqdevil<span></span>@yandex.ru", "junkycoder" etc. with full control over the contents you retrieve on the Web every day.
 Chrome "content scripts" can modify websites, e.g. [political](https://chrome.google.com/webstore/search/politics%20OR%20political%20OR%20activist%20OR%20activisim?hl=en&_category=extensions) content, exfiltrate private information and be attacked by the visited site.

-My extension is tiny (kept to the bare minimum), it lacks any comfort and visual beauty.
-No syntax highlighting or validation (Ace editor, jslint, ...).
-Easy to inspect if you consider using it—no 3rd party libs, nothing [minified](https://en.wikipedia.org/wiki/Minification_(programming)), small files.
-Too, it is flexible and easy to extend due to its script-based configuration.
-No automatic updates, see Installation section.

-In order to import / export settings you just copy/paste the content of the text area.

 ![Logo](image/icon128.png)

+## Program features and screenshots

+- tiny, kept to the bare minimum
+- it lacks any comfort and visual beauty: no syntax highlighting or validation (Ace editor, jslint, ...)
+- easy to inspect if you consider using it—no 3rd party libs, nothing [minified](https://en.wikipedia.org/wiki/Minification_(programming)), small files
+- flexible and easy to extend due to its script-based configuration
+- no automatic updates, see Installation section.
+- in order to import / export settings you just copy/paste the content of the text area

 ![Screenshot](image/screenshot-20180525.png)